 A podcast to inspire open-mindedness.

-✔︎ Discussions with creatives, professionals, and entrepreneurs about their work, ideas, and processes.
+✔︎ Discussions with authors about their work, ideas, and processes.

 ✔︎ Audio-articles to maybe, possibly, hopefully help you think differently.
 (Think audiobook, but shorter.)